bcdavasconcelos/DEVONthink-3/Applescripts/Filter return links (for Alfred Workflow).md

 	tell application id "DNtp"

 		set theStrings to {}
-		--		set theRecord to content record of (tab id TabID) in (window id WinID) set theRecord to content record of think window 1 set theDB to the database of theRecord set theName to the name of theRecord set theAliases to aliases of theRecord
+		set theRecord to content record of (tab id TabID) in (window id WinID) --set theRecord to content record of think window 1 set theDB to the database of theRecord set theName to the name of theRecord set theAliases to aliases of theRecord